northwang-lucky/soft-storage/docs/guide/introduction.md

 ## How It Works?

 Smart Storage will read the storage objects created in the project and serialize them into strings using `JSON`.
-Then internally call the browser's `localStorage` (or `sessionStorage`) API to create storage.
+Then internally call the [Web Storage API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API) to create storage.

 In addition, Smart Storage will use `Proxy` API to create Vue or React responsive variables to facilitate developers to modify storage values